Jesse and Festus: SmackDown (2007–2009)

 On the September 12 airing of SmackDown Jesse and Festus made their way to the ring dressed in moving attire complete with a hand truck, large cardboard box and moving supplies.
 After an attack from Kenny Dykstra the duo proceeded to package Dykstra up and roll him away.
 The next week they did the same thing to Ryan Braddock and later the set of Carlito's Cabana.
 The gimmick highlighted SmackDown's move to MyNetworkTV, complete with overalls bearing the parodic company title of "MyMoving Company".
 After the show's move, however, they reverted to their previous gimmick.

 Split (2009–2010)

 The team was separated when Festus was drafted to the Raw brand in the 2009 Supplemental Draft.
 Gordy adopted a new in-ring persona, a white rapper called "Slam Master J".
 After months of inactivity, Festus returned to SmackDown as Luke Gallows, and became an enforcer for CM Punk.
 Punk claimed that the Festus gimmick was due to Festus being addicted to pills, but Punk had managed to cure him.
 J and Gallows also took part in the 26-man battle royal at WrestleMania XXVI, which was won by Yoshi Tatsu.

-Ray Gordy was released from his WWE contract on April 22, 2010 along with several other talents.
-Drew Hankinson was also released from his WWE contract six months later with several other superstars, only to eventually return in 2016 with new tag team partner Karl Anderson.
+Ray Gordy was released from his WWE contract on April 22, 2010 along with several other talents and retired from wrestling.
+Drew Hankinson was also released from his WWE contract on November 19, 2010 with several other superstars, only to eventually return in 2016 with new tag team partner Karl Anderson.